HTTP API

 This path accepts a JSON array of event batches.
 See our JSON documentation for additional information.

 You may not send more than 100 EVENT DATA items per request.
-If some event batches succeed and some event batches fail, you will still get an “Accepted” response.
+If some event batches succeed and some event batches fail, you still receive a 202 Accepted response.

-This path should not be used to upload historical data older than 30 days, as this could impact downstream processes such as audience calculation.
-To upload historical data older than 30 days, please use the historical endpoint.
+Don’t use this URL to upload historical data older than 30 days, as this could impact downstream processes such as audience calculation.
+To upload historical data older than 30 days, use the historical endpoint.

 [